Oil rises above $79 a barrel on Norway strike, Libyan disruption

-TOKYO/LONDON (Reuters) - Oil prices rose by more than $1 dollar per barrel on Tuesday due to growing global supply outages, with Norway shutting down one oilfield as hundreds of workers began a strike and Libya saying its production more than halved in recent months.
+TOKYO/LONDON (Reuters) - Oil prices rose more than $1 per barrel on Tuesday due to growing supply outages, with Norway shutting one oilfield as hundreds of workers began a strike and Libya saying its production more than halved in recent months.

 The disruptions add to supply worries around the world.
 Venezuela’s production has collapsed due to a lack of investment and Iranian exports have suffered due to U.S sanctions.
-OPEC, meanwhile, has little capacity to fill the gap as demand for oil quickens.
+OPEC has little capacity to fill the gap as demand for oil quickens.

 Mounting supply concerns could push Brent above $85 per barrel, MUFG Bank said in a note.

-“Renewed geopolitical supply-side disruptions stemming from Canada, Iran, Libya, Venezuela and the U.S. raises the likelihood of oil trade interruptions and with it upside risks to oil prices in the near term,” MUFG said.
+“Renewed geopolitical supply-side disruptions stemming from Canada, Iran, Libya, Venezuela and the U.S. raise the likelihood of oil trade interruptions and with it upside risks to oil prices in the near term,” MUFG said.

 Hundreds of workers on Norwegian offshore oil and gas rigs went on strike on Tuesday after rejecting a proposed wage deal, leading to the shutdown of one Shell-operated oilfield.